-SAFEchild’s Funny Tummy Feelings program presents important messages to first graders so that they can recognize and protect themselves from physical or sexual abuse.
+SAFEchild’s Funny Tummy Feelings program presents important concepts to first graders, enabling them to recognize and protect themselves from physical or sexual abuse.

 - We know that secrets can be good or not-so-good.
-If we have a pleasant “funny tummy feeling” about a secret, it is okay to keep the secret.
-If we get an unpleasant “funny tummy feeling” about a secret, we should talk to our special person – our support person – about that secret.
-It is okay not to keep a not-so-good secret.
+If we have a pleasant funny tummy feeling about a secret, it is OK to keep the secret.
+If we get an unpleasant funny tummy feeling about a secret, we should talk to our special person – our support person – about that secret.
+It is OK not to keep a not-so-good secret.

 Please contact your school’s guidance counselor or Funny Tummy Feelings program coordinator Elizabeth Clark at email@example.com with any questions.

 Find more information about our Funny Tummy Feelings program here.